20240502_ESG_SB261_Image

 Is climate risk scenario analysis required under SB 261?

 While climate-related scenario analysis is a best practice mechanism to evaluate, mitigate, and communicate long-term climate resiliency, the TCFD recommends, but does not require scenario analysis of physical and transition risks (and opportunities).
-CARB has also confirmed that scenario analysis is not required under the first reporting cycle during it’s August 21, 2025, public workshop.
+CARB has also confirmed that scenario analysis is not required under the first reporting cycle during its August 21, 2025, public workshop.
 If a company has developed a process to assess physical risk and transition risk, and taken the next step to include future scenarios, these should be articulated in the climate-related financial risk report.
 This type of climate resilience assessment also provides companies an advantage in IFRS S2 disclosure compliance since scenario analysis is required under the standard.

 Previous legal challenges